orxfun/orx-v/README.md

 #### Cardinality

 The second shared functionality is the knowledge of the vectors and all of its children's cardinality all the way down to the scalars.
-This is provided by the `card` method that is analogous to `len` method extended to provide complete cardinality information rather than the number of immediate children.
+This is provided by the `card` method that is analogous to `len` method extended to provide complete cardinality information rather than only the number of immediate children.

 ```rust ignore
 fn card(&self, idx: impl Into<D::CardIdx>) -> usize;
 ```

 Below, you may see examples for `D1` vectors.
 Notice that some vectors are naturally unbounded, such as a constant vector, a functional vector or a sparse vector.
-The examples also illustrates how to defined their bounds.
+The examples also illustrates how to define their bounds.

 ```rust
 use orx_v::*;